A B C D G H J K L M N P Q R S T U V

 Mukhya Ang or Mukhya Swar Samooh

 Mukhya means important.
 Ang means shape or form.
 Therefore mukhya ang is a set of phrases that define the raag.
 Swar Samooh means a group of notes, which essentially is a musical phrase.
+Raag Chhayanat video shows a demonstration of the term.

 Murki